-Hi, I'm Shannon Williams, LMFT (she/her)
+Hi, I'm Shannon Williams, LMFT

 I'm a licensed Marriage and Family Therapist and founder of Rising Anchor Therapy.
 I provide high quality, compassionate, and directive therapy with folks who feel stuck, overwhelmed, or frustrated that they aren't where they want to be.